sunil390/zLearning/gitlab.md

   script:
     - echo "Do your deploy here"

-5. Upon commit, pipeline starts, clones the repo to gitlab-runner@zgitlab:~/builds/pfz1t9M5/0/sunil390/zansible
+5. Upon commit, pipeline starts, clones the repo to gitlab-runner@zgitlab:~/builds/pfz1t9M5/0/sunil390/zansible ,
+      - pfz1t9M5 is the Name of the Runner.
+      - sunil390 is the Gitlab User
+      - zansible is the project name
+      - builds is the default folder in gitlab-runner home folder.
+      - 0 ?

 6. the ansible-playbook command is executed from the repo home location.
+This is awesome! no cloning or cd required...

 `````